marczaku/105-unity-basics/slides/008-unity-event-functions.md

     void OnGUI() {
     Debug.Log("Great for quickly adding debug" +
-             "information ot your game.
+             "information for your game.
 Bad for performance.");
   }

     void OnValidate() {